 Frequently Asked Questions

-What is the timeline for the Saskatoon Interchange Project?
+What is the Saskatoon Interchange Project?

 Both intersections have experienced rapid growth in traffic volumes.
 Continuing development in surrounding areas is adding to continued growth in traffic and various other indicators are also on an upward trend i.e. delays, collisions, fuel consumption.
 The most effective way of reducing these trends is to build interchanges.

 Construction at both sites has been underway since April of 2017.
 The McOrmond Drive and College Drive interchange is estimated to be completed in the fall of 2018.
 The Boychuk Drive and Highway 16 interchange is estimated to be completed in the summer of 2019.

 Who is building the interchanges, what are the costs, and who is paying for them?

 Through a procurement process, PCL Construction Management Inc. (PCL) was chosen to design and build both interchanges for $56,694,600.00 (not including GST).

 The governments of Canada and Saskatchewan are each contributing up to $14,730,392 to the Boychuk Drive and Highway 16 interchange through the Provincial-Territorial Infrastructure Component – National and Regional Projects.